-- seek additional information, if necessary through a formal meeting of the Committee with the researcher (though this will be the exception rather than the rule); - seek modifications and a resubmission of the application; - withhold approval until all conditions set by the Committee have been met and all recommendations set by the Committee have been addressed; - if an Undergraduate/Taught Postgraduate proposal, refer the application to IREC as part of an appeals process.
+- Grant ethical approval and authorise the research to proceed without requiring any amendment.
+Any such authorisation is granted on the basis of the project as stated on the research submission - Seek additional information, if necessary through a formal meeting of the Committee with the researcher (though this will be the exception rather than the rule) - Seek modifications and a resubmission of the application - Withhold approval until all conditions set by the Committee have been met and all recommendations set by the Committee have been addressed - If an Undergraduate/Taught Postgraduate proposal, refer the application to IREC as part of an appeals process normally reach decision by consensus.

-In all instances the Committee will give reasons in writing for its decision.
-The Committee will normally reach decision by consensus.
 If consensus cannot be obtained then the majority decision will apply.

+In all instances, the Committee will give reasons in writing for its decision.
+The Committee will